hc22apcs2/hc22apcs2.github.io/docs/Calculus_II/Midterm/index.md

   * $r=2b\sin\theta \ \ \ \ \$ The circle centered at $(0,b)$ with radius $\vert b \vert$
   * $r=2a\cos\theta+2b\sin\theta \ \ \ \ \$ The circle centered at $(a,b)$ with radius $\sqrt{a^2+b^2}$

-If we are given other form, we should investigate the function $r=f(\theta)$, which means calculating derivative, critical point, ..., in order to have enough infomation for drawing the curve accurately.
+If we are given other form, we should investigate the function $r=f(\theta)$, which means calculating derivative, critical point, ..., in order to have enough information for drawing the curve accurately.

 ### 3. Area: